-In this page you can:

-- View the status and a variety of detail metrics about individual hosts - Make configuration changes for host monitoring - View all the processes running on a host - Run the Host Inspector - Add and delete hosts - Create and manage host templates - Manage parcels - Decommission and recommission hosts - Make rack assignments - Run the host upgrade wizard - Diagnostics Review logs, events, and alerts to diagnose problems.
+- Decommission and recommission role instances - Enter or exit maintenance mode - Perform actions unique to a specific type of service.
+For example: - Enable HDFS high availability or NameNode federation - Run the HDFS Balancer - Create HBase, Hive, and Sqoop directories - Hosts Displays the hosts in the cluster. - Dynamic Resource Pools Manage dynamic allocation of cluster resources to YARN and Impala services by specifying the relative weights of named pools. - Static Service Pools Manage static allocation of cluster resources to HBase, HDFS, Impala, MapReduce, and YARN services. - Reports Create reports about the HDFS, MapReduce, YARN, and Impala usage and browse HDFS files, and manage quotas for HDFS directories. - Impala\service\name Queries Query information about Impala queries running on your cluster. - MapReduce\service\name Jobs Query information about MapReduce jobs running on your cluster. - YARN\service\name Applications Query information about YARN applications running on your cluster. - Hosts Display the hosts managed by Cloudera Manager.
+In this page you can: - View the status and a variety of detail metrics about individual hosts - Make configuration changes for host monitoring - View all the processes running on a host - Run the Host Inspector - Add and delete hosts - Create and manage host templates - Manage parcels - Decommission and recommission hosts - Make rack assignments - Run the host upgrade wizard - Diagnostics Review logs, events, and alerts to diagnose problems.
 The subpages are: - Events Search for and displaying events and alerts that have occurred. - Logs Search logs by service, role, host, and search phrase as well as log level (severity). - Server Log Display the Cloudera Manager Server log. - Audits Query and filter audit events across clusters, including logins, across clusters. - Charts Query for metrics of interest, display them as charts, and display personalized chart dashboards. - Backup Manage replication schedules and snapshot policies. - Administration Administer Cloudera Manager.
-The subpages are: - Settings Configure Cloudera Manager. - Alerts Display when alerts will be generated, configure alert recipients, and send test alert email. - Users Manage Cloudera Manager users and user sessions. - Security Generate Kerberos credentials and inspect hosts. - License Manage Cloudera licenses.

-- Language Set the language used for the content of activity events, health events, and alert email messages. - AWS Credentials Configure S3 connectivity to Cloudera Manager. - Parcel Icon Ink to the Hosts > Parcels page. - Running Commands Indicator Is displays the number of commands currently running for all services or roles. - Search Supports searching for services, roles, hosts, configuration properties, and commands.
-You can enter a partial string and a drop-down list with up to sixteen entities that match will display. - Support Displays various support actions.
+The subpages are: - Settings Configure Cloudera Manager. - Alerts Display when alerts will be generated, configure alert recipients, and send test alert email. - Users Manage Cloudera Manager users and user sessions. - Kerberos Generate Kerberos credentials and inspect hosts. - License Manage Cloudera licenses. - Language Set the language used for the content of activity events, health events, and alert email messages. - Peers Connect multiple instances of Cloudera Manager. - Parcel Icon Ink to the Hosts > Parcels page. - Running Commands Indicator Is displays the number of commands currently running for all services or roles. - Search Supports searching for services, roles, hosts, configuration properties, and commands.
+You can enter a partial string and a drop-down list with up to sixteen entities that match will display.

+- Support Displays various support actions.
 The subcommands are: - Send Diagnostic Data Sends data to Cloudera Support to support troubleshooting. - Support Portal (Cloudera Enterprise) Displays the Cloudera Support portal. - Mailing List (Cloudera Express) Displays the Cloudera Manager Users list. - Scheduled Diagnostics: Weekly Configure the frequency of automatically collecting diagnostic data and sending to Cloudera support. - The following links open the latest documentation on the Cloudera web site: - Help - Installation Guide - API Documentation - Release Notes - About Version number and build details of Cloudera Manager and the current date and time stamp of the Cloudera Manager server. - Logged-in User Menu The currently logged-in user.
 The subcommands are: - Change Password Change the password of the currently logged in user. - Logout